Vikas2604/Host-it/README.md

-Host-it is a web hosting service landing page that displays the company's services, contact details, and basic information.
-It is built using HTML, CSS, and Bootstrap for responsiveness.
+# Host-it Web Hosting Service

+This repository contains the source code for **Host-it**, a fictional web hosting service website.
+The site is designed to showcase various hosting services such as Shared Hosting, Dedicated Hosting, VPS Hosting, and more.
+It includes pricing plans, customer testimonials, and contact information.
 ## Features

 - Responsive design